topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/VCP-G FreeRTOS SDK Getting Started.md

 # 6. Firmware Download
 ---
-This chapter describes how to download ***FWDN*** to the TOPST VCP-G board in a Linux-based development environment.
+This chapter describes how to download ***FWDN*** to the VCP-G in a Linux-based development environment.

 </br></br></br>

-## 6.1 Prepare TOPST VCP-G
+## 6.1 Prepare VCP-G
 ---
-Before beginning the download process, ensure that the TOPST VCP-G board is in a stable position and free from any potential disturbances.
+Before beginning the download process, ensure that the VCP-G is in a stable position and free from any potential disturbances.
 Ensure that all switches and connectors are easily accessible and 3.3V power cable should be connect correctly.

 </br></br></br>